Awesome Rhyming Riddles with Answers for Kids

 I eat grass all day long on the ground,

-I say "moo", on the farm I roam around.
+I say "moo" – on the farm I roam around.

-What am I, can you tell my name please?
+What am I?
+Can you tell my name, please?

 In deserts so hot, I’m quite in demand.